Treats infections caused by bacteria. This medicine is a macrolide antibiotic.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to azithromycin, erythromycin, or any other macrolide antibiotic.
+You should not receive this medicine if you have had an allergic reaction to azithromycin, erythromycin, or any other macrolide or ketolide antibiotic (such as clarithromycin, telithromycin).
+Do not use this medicine if you have a history of liver problems associated with prior azithromycin treatment.

 How to Use This Medicine